How to fix iCloud restore stuck issue on iPhone and iPad

 Solution 3: Verify Your Apple ID

 The first check on your mobile, is there any pending Apple ID verification under the settings app, Apple ID is one of the necessary factors that you should know while restoring a backup from iCloud.
 Or else if you receive a message like sign in with multiple IDs then don’t get panic.
-Somehow Logout Apple ID for iCloud and login Apple ID also works.
+Somehow, logging out of Apple ID for iCloud and logging in to Apple ID also works.
 So First Go to the Settings App > Profile name > Sign Out. hard Reboot your iPhone and Sign in again, Go to the Settings app > Sign in with Apple ID [Where is Profile name].

 Because it might be a reason that you have purchased music tracks, movies, or apps with different Apple IDs.
 Make sure that all of your Apple ID gets verified.

-This policy of Apple prevents your data safe and allow the only owner to restore the data.
+This policy of Apple prevents your data from being compromised and allows only the owner to restore the data.

 In this busy life, people download stuff and do not delete them even it is of no use.
-However, this can lead to a huge problem like the device gets slow, will not respond, and the one which you are facing currently.
+However, this can lead to a huge problem, like the device gets slow, will not respond, and the one that you are facing currently.

 Cleaning junk files and waste files can make a certain amount of free space which can be used further, and you will not face storage-related problems.